This article originally appeared in Pro Sound News as part of its “Innovations” series

 The key challenge for radio stations is to connect in a more personalized way with their audiences.
 Dynamic interaction with their listeners through social media, call-ins and visual radio are enabling radio stations to compete with the growth of streaming services.
 Radio presenters are a big attraction for audiences and the ability to configure and tailor the workplace environment to allow them to focus on what makes their show unique is becoming more valuable.

 Type R has been designed to be adaptable and expandable for both hardware and software elements, and development will continue in the future.
-Type R begins shipping in Fall 2018, but the initial response from the industry has been extremely positive.
+The initial response from the industry has been extremely positive.
 It has reinvigorated Calrec’s current network of distributors and has attracted new prospective customers and distributors.
 We are very excited about entering the radio market again, and based on the feedback we have received so far, Type R is going to be a highly competitive radio solution.